 “And now let us welcome the New Year, Full of things that have never been.”

-The dawn of a New Year is nearly here - a fresh start full of life's promise, a time when we celebrate new beginnings and plot new year's resolutions to be more mindful in our lives.
-For the garden, though, the new year is springtime in the southern hemisphere.
-By year's end, the delights of… Continue reading “And now let us welcome the New Year, Full of things that have never been.”
+The dawn of a New Year is nearly here – a fresh start full of life’s promise, a time when we celebrate new beginnings and plot new year’s resolutions to be more mindful in our lives.
+For the garden, though, the new year is summertime in the southern hemisphere.
+By year’s end, the delights of…

 “If every tiny flower wanted to be a rose, spring would lose its loveliness.”